threefoldfoundation/www_threefold_marketplace/content/page/applications/all_apps/wiki_publisher/index.md

 ## How does it work?

 For Wiki creation and management there are many options available in the market.
-ThreeFold has created a very simple tool that allows for deployment and Wiki management with version control, automatic update, and staging facilities.
+ThreeFold has created a very simple tool that allows for wiki (knowledge base) deployment and management with version control, automatic update, and staging facilities.

 ## What do you need to do?

 First, please note that in order to deploy a wiki using this tool, you'll need some technical knowledge of Git.
 <br/>
 <br/>
-The basic principle is that you create the content in the repository (markdown) and store it in a repository.
+The basic principle is that you create the content in a git repository (markdown).
 Content creation can be done with any tools that you have experience with (or like).
-The only requirement is that you store the content in a public repository.
-This repository can be anything that stores code and provides version controlling.
 For example, you can use Github, but also ThreeFold's decentralized Gitea solution.
-The actual deployment of the wiki infrastructure and all required domain name setup for the wiki to be publicly available is done in the one-click (and three question) deployment.
+The only requirement is that you store the content in a public or private repository.
+The actual deployment of the wiki infrastructure and all required domain setup for the wiki to be publicly available is done in a one-click (and three questions) deployment.
 <br/>
 <br/>
 See [ThreeFold Main Wiki](https://threefold.io/info/threefold) as an example.

 ## How to Deploy

-Please visit [the Marketplace Wiki](https://threefold.io/info/cloud#/cloud__evdc_marketplace) to find instructions!
+Please visit [the Marketplace Wiki](https://threefold.io/info/cloud#/cloud__evdc_marketplace) to find further instructions!
 <br/>
 <br/>
 If you need any support, please join [our Testing Community](https://bit.ly/tftesting) or visit [our forum](https://forum.threefold.io)!